Wideband Audio Waveform Evaluation Networks: Efficient, Accurate Estimation of Speech Qualities: WAWEnet Architecture

 \section{WAWEnet Architecture}

+WAWEnets use a hierarchy of convolutional layers, pooling, and non-linearities to analyze the quality and intelligibility of one-dimensional wideband speech input signals.
+We designed WAWEnets to process wideband speech because wideband speech is quickly becoming the norm in telecommunications.
+The WAWEnets training process optimizes a hierarchy of convolutional filters that can then emphasize or attenuate any frequency in the wideband speech range (nominally 50~Hz--7~kHz) without any prior assumptions or constraints, thus enabling an efficient and effective solution to the task of quality measurements.
+This architecture can also be interpreted using basic signal processing operations as we describe in Section \ref{spInterp}.

-Similar to the model we described in \cite{catellier2020wawenet}, WAWEnets accept 3 seconds of speech sampled at 16,000 smp/s as input.
-The architecture is composed of sections that use one-dimensional, 96 channel convolutional layers to filter the signal and pooling layers which effectively downsample the signal.
+Similar to the model we describe in \cite{WAWEnets}, WAWEnets accept 3 seconds of wideband speech sampled at 16,000 samples/second as input.
+The architecture is composed of sections that use one-dimensional, 96-channel convolutional layers to filter the signal, and pooling layers in effect downsample the signal.

-This model differs from the model described in \cite{catellier2020wawenet} in a few key ways.
+This model differs from the model described in \cite{WAWEnets} in a few key ways.
 We added additional convolutional sections that downsample all the way to one ``sample'' per channel for each of the 96 channels, thus yielding a 96-dimension feature vector.
 A dense layer then maps the feature vector to an estimate.
 This model therefore only uses convolutional layers and downsampling to coalesce temporal information, whereas the previous model also used a dense layer to coalesce information across a temporal and a feature dimension.
+This new strategy allows the network to gracefully make predictions on segments with significant portions of non-speech data without the need for long short-term memory (LSTM) blocks or other sequence modeling elements.
+Convolutions near the WAWEnet input may be viewed as optimized filters that operate on speech signals and downsampled speech signals to extract descriptors, while convolutions near the output are more naturally interpreted as processors that optimally combine shorter-term speech signal descriptors to produce longer-term descriptions, ultimately giving a single result for the entire 3-second signal.

 All PReLU activations have been replaced with ReLU, and average pooling is used throughout.
-The first section downsamples the input signal by 4, thereby significantly reducing memory and computation requirements.
+The first section downsamples the input signal by four, thereby significantly reducing memory and computation requirements.